Building REST services with Spring

 }

-The Employee object built from the save() operation is then wrapped using the EmployeeModelAssembler into an EntityModel<Employee> object.
+The Employee object built by the save() operation is then wrapped in the EmployeeModelAssembler to create an EntityModel<Employee> object.
 Using the getRequiredLink() method, you can retrieve the Link created by the EmployeeModelAssembler with a SELF rel.
-This method returns a Link which must be turned into a URI with the toUri method.
+This method returns a Link, which must be turned into a URI with the toUri method.

-Since we want a more detailed HTTP response code than 200 OK, we will use Spring MVC’s ResponseEntity wrapper.
-It has a handy static method created() where we can plug in the resource’s URI.
-It’s debatable if HTTP 201 Created carries the right semantics since we aren’t necessarily "creating" a new resource.
-But it comes pre-loaded with a Location response header, so run with it.
+Since we want a more detailed HTTP response code than 200 OK, we use Spring MVC’s ResponseEntity wrapper.
+It has a handy static method (created()) where we can plug in the resource’s URI.
+It is debatable whether HTTP 201 Created carries the right semantics, since we do not necessarily "create" a new resource.
+However, it comes pre-loaded with a Location response header, so we use it.
+Restart your application, run the following command, and observe the results:

 * TCP_NODELAY set